-Do you want demographic questions for your surveys?
+Do you want examples of survey demographic questions?

 Demographics are population characteristics, and, in turn, demographic questions aim to gather in-depth background information on survey participants.